Search with home returns provides advantage under high uncertainty: A theoretical framework for search with home returns

-\textbf{A theoretical framework for home-range search.} Consider a searcher that starts at the origin (home) of a (possibly infinite) $d$-dimensional arena at time zero.
+Consider a searcher that starts at the origin (home) of a (possibly infinite) $d$-dimensional arena at time zero.
 In the absence of home returns, the searcher will locate one of the existing targets in the arena following a random time $T$.
 This time is a property of the free-range problem, and we will henceforth refer to it as the free-range first-passage time (FPT).
 We will not make any assumptions on the arena, the search process, and target distribution that govern $T$.
 However, and in contrast to free-range search, here we will consider a situation where the searcher returns home if it fails to locate the target within a time $R$ (can be random) which we will henceforth refer to as the restart time.
 Thus, if $T<R$ the searcher finds the target before it is required to return and the search process completes.
 Otherwise, the searcher will stop looking for the target and start its return back home (\fref{slow-resetting-main}B - Search).

 The time it takes the searcher to return home will typically depend on the searcher's position at the end of the search stage (\fref{slow-resetting-main}B - Return).
 For example, the searcher may return home by moving at a constant speed along the shortest possible path.
-The return time is then simply given by the distance home over the speed of travel.
+The return time is then simply given by the distance to home over the speed of travel.
 However, various constraints, e.g., topographic ones, may force the searcher to follow a different route and may also affect its velocity.
 Such situations will result in more complicated relations between the position of the searcher and its return time.
 To capture this, we allow the return time $\tau(\vec{x})$ to be a general function of the searcher's position $\vec{x}$.
 After the searcher returns home it stays there for some generic time $W$ which can also be random (\fref{slow-resetting-main}B - Home).
 This, search--return--home, cycle repeats itself until a target is found at some point during the search stage.
-In what follows, we will assume that targets cannot be located during the return and home phases (see discussion in the conclusions section).
+In what follows, we will assume that targets cannot be located during the return and home phases (see discussion in Sec. \ref{conc}).

-The above description allows us to write a renewal equation for the home-range FPT, i.e., the time it takes the home-range searcher to find a target.
+The above description allows us to write a renewal equation for the FPT of search with home returns, which is the time it takes the searcher to locate a target.
 Denoting this time by $T_R$, we have